replicatedhq/kURL/docs/arch/adr-009-storage-migration.md

 When the third node is added, a Ceph cluster will be created by the EKCO operator.
 When that Ceph cluster becomes healthy (with at least 3 replicas), the "distributed" storageclass will be created using rook-ceph.
+However, a migration will not begin until one of three things occurs:

+1. The user approves the migration in kotsadm
+2. The user runs `install.sh` on a primary node, and accepts a prompt to migrate storage
+3. The user runs the `migrate-multinode-storage` command in `tasks.sh` from a primary node

+The migration process will NOT be triggered automatically.

+The migration process will be as follows:
+A trigger configmap will be created in the `kurl` namespace, to be observed by EKCO, prompting it to carry out the following steps.
 If MinIO is present, Kotsadm will be scaled down, and the existing `sync-object-store` command will be used to migrate data from MinIO to Rook.
 Kotsadm, Registry, and Velero will then be updated to use the Rook object store, and Kotsadm scaled back up.
 After MinIO data is migrated and its consumers updated, the MinIO statefulset and namespace will be deleted.